Organize with Categories and Classes

 Add a Class

-1. Click (Your Name) > Form Builder.
+1. Click (Your Name) > Form Builder .

 2. Click + beside the category you want to add the class to.

 3. Type the name of the new class, upload an icon, and decide whether this class will Track Assets.
+If it will, be sure to click the box beside that option.
+More details on asset tracking versus non-asset tracking HERE.

-5. Click Create Class.
+5. Click Create Class .

 Add a Class